 After the Norman Conquest – thee, thou, you and ye

-After the Invasion, French nobles who came with William the Conqueror the aristocracy.
-The language of the upper echelons of became French while the people’s language remained English.
+After the Invasion, French nobles who came with William the Conqueror became the aristocracy of England.
+The language of the upper echelons, formerly Old English, became French while the people’s language remained Old English.
 To refer to someone of a higher social status than you, they would have to use the formal form.
 In French, the plural form also works for formal situations, so the same was adopted in England.
 A peasant speaking to a lord would use ‘ye’.
-Fast forward to around the 1400s (think Chaucer) and the two languages have fused into Late Middle English.
+Fast forward to around the 1400s (think Chaucer) and the two languages have mixed into Late Middle English.
 All official documents with the exception of Church documents (still used Latin) and legal documents (in legal French) are in this new language.

-As you can also see in the chart below, Middle English has lost the Genitive case.
-Instead it uses a possessive pronoun that is called a ‘possessive case’, although it really isn’t a case.
+As you can also see in the chart below, Middle English had lost the Genitive case by this time.
+Instead it uses a possessive pronoun that is called a ‘possessive case’, although it really isn’t a case in the true sense.
 At the same time, the accusative and dative objects (for all instances) became the same.
-Note: Modern English still has something called the ‘Saxon Genitive’.
+Note: Modern English still has something called the ‘Saxon Genitive’ or “possessive s”.
 This is where we use the ‘s at the end of words resembling Old English.
-Some adverbial genitives also didn’t die out with the rest of the genitive case (words such as ‘once’ and ‘afterwards’).
+Some adverbial genitives also didn’t die out with the rest of the genitive case – words such as ‘once’ and ‘afterward(s)’.

 To simply the chart (including transliteration to the modern alphabet) from Wikipedia to only look at the Nominative and Accusative cases (Subject and Object, which are the ones today that uses the same word), we have: